A Story of the Great Pacific Garbage Patch

 The Great Pacific Garbage Patch is a vast, swirling soup of trash, twice the size of Texas.
 Can we ever clean it up?
 That’s what 8 year old Ila wants to know.
 She lives in Hawaii and likes to pick up trash whenever she goes to the beach.
 She lives closer to the garbage patch than most of us.
 To find out more, visit tumblepodcast.com or listen to the story below.

 Ocean Pollution Experiment for your Kids to Try!

-It can be more fun, when explaining something like pollution, to do a hands on activity to really drive home the concept.
-This is an eye opening experiment to see what happens when there is an oil spill, especially around Earth Day when we explore ways to help Earth.
+It can be more fun, when explaining something like pollution, to do a hands-on activity to really drive home the concept.
+This ocean pollution experiment is eye-opening to see what happens when there is an oil spill, especially around World Ocean’s Day when we explore ways to help Earth.

 Large Tupperware container